 Get the latest from TODAY

-Fall marks the official start of trying to boost your immune system.
-That includes pill popping, cleansing drinks and more chewable vitamin C than you can shake a flu shot at — all in the hopes you won’t get that awful cold or flu.
+Cold and flu season is here, and it might be time to think about how to boost your immune system.
+That includes pill popping, cleansing drinks and more chewable vitamin C than you can shake a flu shot at — all in the hopes you won’t get sick.

 The question is, does it all work?
 And does it work as well as — or better than — things we might do naturally, like eating well, sleeping, washing our hands and avoiding cigarettes?